skeema/skeema/doc/workflow.md

 4. Add all of the generated directories and files to a git repo.
 This can either be a new repo that you create just for schema storage, or it can be placed inside of a corresponding application repo.

+5. Optional: if using GitHub.com for your repo's origin, enable the [Skeema.io CI system](https://www.skeema.io/ci) to your repo.
+This provides automated safety checks on every `git push`.
+This hosted (SAAS) system can be added to your repo with a few clicks; there's nothing to install, and no additional configuration beyond what the Skeema CLI already uses.

-5. If you have large tables, configure Skeema to use an external online schema change tool.
+6. Optional: if you have large tables, configure Skeema to use an external online schema change tool.
 Configure the `alter-wrapper` setting in a `.skeema` file in the top dir of your schema repo.
 See FAQ for more information.

 ### Updating dev environment with changes from other engineers